UDR ESG — Elevating Excellence

 Smart Building Technology

-UDR utilizes smart building technology to monitor energy usage in real-time, create alerts when equipment malfunctions, and control smart, common area thermostats from a single centralized dashboard.
+UDR utilizes smart building technology to monitor energy usage and indoor air quality in near real-time, create alerts when equipment malfunctions, and control smart common area thermostats from a single centralized dashboard.
 These activities help us achieve our environmental goals and improve our bottom line financial and environmental results by lowering our energy costs, providing opportunities to identify potential new streams of revenue, and reducing our GHG emissions.
-Versus pre-installation baselines, our communities have collectively reduced their annual common area energy consumption by over 17%, resulting in annual avoided emissions of over 3,600 metric tons of carbon dioxide equivalent (“MT CO2e”).
+Our communities with smart building technology used an average of 10% less common area energy in 2023 when compared to pre-installation baselines.

 Resident Leak Detection

-Smart water metering technology provides daily monitoring across our portfolio at over 22,000 water meters in leased spaces to detect and mitigate leaks.
-We receive daily emails that alert us to unit-specific high usage and repeated high consumption across these properties, providing actionable data to investigate potential leaks.
+In addition to leak detection technology implemented at 96% of homes in our portfolio as part of the Smart Home packages, we also utilize submetering technology on over 30,000 water meters in leased spaces to detect and mitigate leaks.
+This includes submetering on meters throughout over 25,300 homes, representing over 42% of our portfolio.
+We receive daily emails that alert us to unit-specific high usage and repeated high consumption across these communities, providing actionable data to investigate potential leaks.
 Smart metering devices contribute to more effective and proactive maintenance by identifying water leaks in near real time.
-This can help mitigate potential effects from leaks such as higher than usual utility and insurance costs and high water consumption over the duration of the leak if left unresolved.
+This can help mitigate potential effects from leaks, such as utility and insurance costs and high–water consumption over the duration of the leak if left unresolved.

 Solar and Onsite Renewable Energy

-Since 2019, UDR has utilized on-site solar generation that has generated a cumulative 3.2 million kWh of renewable energy.
-When compared to 2019, the Location-Based Scope 2 emissions at these ten communities have been reduced by over 32%.
-Investments in onsite solar, as well as additional investments in onsite renewable energy technology, are economically sound and environmentally responsible as they lower the electricity pulled from the grid and reduce our GHG emissions.
-We have continued to assess opportunities to deploy solar where economical and have begun several pilot programs for other onsite renewable energy technologies including wind.
+Since 2019, UDR has utilized on–site solar generation that has generated a cumulative 5 million kWh of renewable energy.
+Investments in onsite solar, as well as additional investments in other onsite renewable energy technology, are economically sound and environmentally responsible, as they lower the electricity pulled from the grid and reduce our GHG emissions.
+We have continued to assess opportunities to deploy solar or other onsite renewable energy technologies where economical.

 Demand Response

-In 2021, UDR enrolled 14 additional communities in demand response programs, bringing total participating communities to 19.
-Since 2018, UDR has generated nearly $650,000 in additional NOI while reducing electrical demand by over 7,440 KW by partaking in demand response events.
-Our participation has eased the strain on local power grids during high-demand periods.
+Through demand response program participation, we reduced our electricity demand during high use periods by over 11,000 kW over the past six years.
+Our participation has eased the strain on local power grids during high–demand periods.
 We continue to assess demand response opportunities with local municipalities and utility providers in additional markets.
-Additionally, we are encouraging our residents to engage with programs like Grid Rewards and California’s ISO Flex alerts to help lessen their environmental footprint and our scope 3 emissions.
+Additionally, we are encouraging our residents to engage with programs like Grid Rewards and utility specific usage flex alerts to help lessen their environmental footprint and our scope 3 emissions.

 Sustainable Communities

-We embrace LEED or an equivalent green certification when possible for significant new developments and existing properties, demonstrating the high aspiration we have to create innovative communities with minimal environmental impact.
-Since 2010, UDR has developed or redeveloped 19 communities and acquired 1 community that have obtained sustainability certification.
-In addition, in 2021 UDR obtained green building certifications for 5 existing assets.
+We embrace LEED or an equivalent green certification, when possible, for significant new developments and existing properties, demonstrating the high aspiration we have to create innovative communities with minimal environmental impact.
+In 2023, UDR obtained sustainable certifications for 7 additional communities, bringing the total of all sustainable certified properties to 36.

 100 Pier 4 | 369 homes | LEED Silver